Tony Stewart: 2013 season

 In early 2013, reports said that Stewart was offered a chance by Roger Penske to race in the 2013 Indianapolis 500 in a Penske car.
 Stewart declined and said he was not ready to try the big race yet, due to his focus on stock cars.

 In the Daytona 500, Stewart's day ended on lap 35, when he was caught up in an early crash with Kevin Harvick and Kasey Kahne; this would allow him to finish 41st.
 He rebounded slightly with an eighth-place finish at Phoenix and an eleventh-place finish in Las Vegas.
 At Bristol, Stewart blew his tire on lap three and cut a brake line; he came back out over twenty laps down, unable to contend for the victory.

 At Fontana, Stewart ran well for most of the day, leading laps and running on an alternate pit cycle, and nearly contended for the win.
 However, due to a late-race incident when Joey Logano blocked him on the last restart, Stewart ended up in 22nd place at the bottom of the lead lap.
 After the race, Stewart, angered, confronted Logano, who had just wrecked his car after battling with Denny Hamlin hard into the last turn, on pit road in a scuffle involving both teams' crews.

-At Richmond, Stewart looked to be in contention for the win as he was fifth on a green-white-checkered finish, but in a fashion similar to his confrontation with Logano at Fontana; after a poor restart he lost a few positions.
-On the last lap, Kurt Busch tapped his bumper, moving Stewart out of the second groove up to the top of the race track subsequently losing about five positions coming home eighteenth while Busch took a 9th-place finish.
-Stewart showed his displeasure with Busch after the race had finished, rubbing with him on the race track leading to a shoving match between the two when slowing down after the race ended.
-Down near the haulers, the two turned the attention given to race winner Harvick; to them when they had a verbal confrontation, again Stewart showing Busch his displeasure with his aggressive move.
+At Richmond, Stewart looked to be in contention for the win as he was fifth on a green-white-checkered finish, but in a fashion similar to his confrontation with Logano at California, after a poor restart, he lost a few positions.
+On the last lap, Kurt Busch tapped his bumper, moving Stewart out of the second groove up to the top of the race track, subsequently losing about five positions coming home eighteenth while Busch took a ninth-place finish.
+Stewart showed his displeasure with Busch after the race had finished, rubbing with him on the race track, leading to a shoving match between the two when slowing down after the race ended.
+Down near the haulers, the two turned their attention to race winner Harvick; they had a verbal confrontation, again, Stewart showing Busch his displeasure with his aggressive move.
 It was the first time since 2008 that the two got together in a feud.

-At Talladega, Stewart was caught up in a fifteen car wreck on lap 43 and ended up finishing 27th, five laps down.
-His teammates Danica Patrick and Ryan Newman were caught up in a later wreck on lap 182, in which Newman's car got crushed when Kurt Busch flipped over and landed on top of it.
+At Talladega, Stewart was caught up in a fifteen-car wreck on lap 43 and ended up finishing 27th, five laps down.
+His teammates, Danica Patrick and Ryan Newman, were caught up in a later wreck on lap 182, in which Newman's car got crushed when Kurt Busch flipped over and landed on top of it.